-Tel: 01229 822205 / 821030 Date of inspection visit: 8 July 2016 Website: www.atkinsonhealthcentrepractice.nhs.uk Date of publication: 16/09/2016
+Date of inspection visit: 19 July 2016 Date of publication: 14/09/2016

 This report describes our judgement of the quality of care at this service.
 It is based on a combination of what we found when we inspected, information from our ongoing monitoring of data about services and information given to us from the provider, patients, the public and other organisations.